Chapel Downs//Webb Royal

 The name Webb Royal is derived from the official Dallas neighborhood watch organization.
 It consists of many subdivisions which were developed in the 50's and 60's.
 Therefore the type of house, size and layouts will vary.
 These statistics only cover a part of the area and are broken down into two areas.
 Webb Royal East consists similar homes built in the 60's which have slab foundations and attached garages.
 Webb Royal West consists of smaller homes built in the 50's.

-Median Sold Price
+Median Sold Price (Annual)

-This is different than the average price which is adding the sold prices together and then dividing this by the number of sales.
+The median price is different than the average price which is adding the sold prices together and then dividing this by the number of sales.
 The reason the median price is used rather than average is mainly because it is a more accurate indicator of the market, as it reflects the sample size being used.

 Days On Market